 Many state laws regulating automotive safety equipment were promulgated by the Vehicle Equipment Safety Commission (VESC) of the Vehicle Equipment Safety interstate compact.
 VESC regulations continue to be used by the states.
 AMECA maintains a complete list of VESC regulations that pertain to motor vehicle safety components and has recently obtained all historical documents pertaining to the VESC.

-AMECA staff members voluntarily participate on various consensus standards committees such as Society of Automotive Engineers (SAE) committees on lighting, brakes, emergency lighting and sirens, and the American National Standards Institute, (ANSI) Z26.1 committee on glazing materials.
+AMECA staff members voluntarily participate on various consensus standards committees such as Society of Automotive Engineers (SAE) committees on lighting, brakes, emergency lighting and sirens, Glass (glazing) and the American National Standards Institute, (ANSI) Z26.1 committee on glazing materials.

 The AMECA Program is financed exclusively by fees received for processing submissions, laboratory audit charges and from listing fees and publications.
 We receive no funding from the states we represent, nor any government or contribution funds from the government or the general public.

 Each day we receive communications from every corner of the world with questions we try to answer in order to help industry and governments carry out their needs and responsibilities.